Nick and Kysha Davies

 The Davies arrived in Peru in 2018 after studying Spanish in Bolivia so they could work with MOCLAM.
 They both have experience in developing educational programs in Australia: Nick in his job as a secondary school teacher and Kysha as part of a project management team for educational programs in the Health Department.

 After their studies in Bible College, Nick returned to teaching while he worked with the English version of MOCLAM (known as the PTC).
 They have both served in different ministries with immigrants and international visitors in their church and see the importance of Christ-centred courses being available to all, regardless of their location or stage of life, and that is why they work with MOCLAM.
+Nick and Kysha teach and develop resources for MOCLAM, as well as supporting pastor-training in partnership with Peruvian ministries.

 The goal of MOCLAM is to make accessible yet high quality theological education available to Spanish speakers throughout South and Central America.
 MOCLAM courses are based on material from Moore Colllege’s Preliminary Theology Certificate.